amitdubey88/NewsVillaCode/README.md

 You need to change a code(Add an API key) in Contexts folder in the ContextWrapper.js.

+## You need to add API keys from NewsAPI.org

 ## To get srarted with this app